SHREYAS-SHETTY-KR/Covid19-Data-Engineering-Project/README.md

 ## Important Prerequisites
 To ensure the successful launch of your COVID-19 Data Engineering Project, there are several key prerequisites that need to be in place:

-1.**IAM Role "s3-glue-role"** : This pivotal role is designed to empower AWS Glue with the permissions necessary to initiate AWS service calls on your behalf, ensuring a smooth data engineering process.
+1. **IAM Role "s3-glue-role"** : This pivotal role is designed to empower AWS Glue with the permissions necessary to initiate AWS service calls on your behalf, ensuring a smooth data engineering process.

 2. **Redshift Cluster Setup and VPC Security Configuration** : The setup of your Redshift cluster is the foundation of your project.
 Additionally, it's imperative to fine-tune the VPC security group by adding a new rule to allow inbound access from your IP address, creating a secure gateway for data.